-Cochlear implants provide a sense of sound to a person who is profoundly deaf or severely hearing impaired by doing the work of damaged parts of the inner ear to send sound signals to the brain.
+A cochlear implant is a small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf or severely hard of hearing.
+Cochlear implants provide a sense of sound to a person by doing the work of damaged parts of the inner ear to send sound signals to the brain.

 A cochlear implant works very differently to a hearing aid.
-A cochlear implant is an electronic device made up of two parts – a surgically implanted component and an externally worn speech component that look much like a hearing aid.
+A cochlear implant is an electronic device made up of two parts; a surgically implanted component and an externally worn speech component that looks much like a hearing aid.